 Collecting Hazardous Waste

-The mixing of different types of dangerous waste, such as asbestos with non hazardous material is illegal.
+The mixing of various types of hazardous waste, such as asbestos with non hazardous material is prohibited.

-The process of discarding hazardous waste alongside non-hazardous material at the same landfill site was barred in July, 2004.
-The Waste Acceptance Criteria (WAC) came into effect on 16 July 2005, which requires waste producers to guarantee their waste is lawful.
+The act of disposing hazardous waste with non-hazardous waste at the same landfill site was banned in July, 2004.
+The Waste Acceptance Criteria (WAC) came into force on 16 July 2005, which mandates waste producers to guarantee their waste is compliant.

 Did You Know?

 A large amount of waste asbestos in Eastbourne is corrugated roofing.
 According to The Land Registry, more than half (55%) of all industrial & commercial properties in the UK contain a white asbestos cement roof with fibre content between 10-15%

 With over 25 years knowledge, we securely and safely remove all kinds of toxic materials for customers in Eastbourne:

 - Cement Roofing Shingles